Avila-Angel/codepathProject1/README.md

 ## General info
+Submitted by: **Angel Avila**

-HotelMania is a web application that displays high rating hotel listings
+Description: HotelMania is a web application that displays high rating hotel listings.

+Time spent: **6** hours spent in total

 ## Technologies
 This project is created with:
+* React
 * CSS
-* React

 ## Functionality
 <b />

 * Main Page - Displays reusable containers that has a "book" button that takes the user to the actual listing

+## Required Features

+The following **required** functionality is completed:

+- [X] **There is a unique theme for events or resources relevant to a specific community**
+- [X] **At least 10 unique resources or events are displayed in a responsive card format**

+The following **optional** features are implemented:

+- [X] Buttons or links to a related resources are on each card component
+- [ ] The site is responsive for both desktop and mobile formats

 ## Video Demonstration
+Here's a walkthrough of implemented required features:
 <img src="https://github.com/Avila-Angel/codepathProject1/blob/main/codepathProject1/src/assets/hotelManiaDemo.gif" />

+(GIF created with ...
+[Kap](https://getkap.co/) for macOS)

 ## Setup